RavenCutie21/Voice-Changer-Settings/README.md

 [Antasma's issues and fixes page](https://docs.google.com/document/d/e/2PACX-1vQIwJ3MVidhgEaXwWFl0xpVonVOVfneaNVADd7-NMWFgPIsfWWhG8NNqzQMsXDIOGlBIfxscoIm2_6I/pub)

-# basics
+# The Basics
 Make sure to read the guide fully

-virtual cable i recommend but at the end of the day it doesnt matter [VAC (Virtual-Audio-Cable by Muzychenko)](https://software.muzychenko.net/freeware/vac470lite.zip) - this virtual cable runs better than the one by SHITMEETER (great hatred to stuff that lowers quality for no reason) and you dont even have to change any settings, it has lower latency and a better audio quality right out of the box
+virtual cable i recommend but at the end of the day it doesnt matter [VAC (Virtual-Audio-Cable by Muzychenko)](https://software.muzychenko.net/freeware/vac470lite.zip) - this virtual cable runs better than the one by [Voicemeeter](https://vb-audio.com/Cable/) and you dont even have to change any settings, it has lower latency and a better audio quality right out of the box

 ------------------